benpeart/ada/Software/README.md

 wsYOURSSIDx\
 wkYOURKEYx\
 wm1x\
+Restart the ESP32, and it should connect to the known WiFi network ("wrx" will reset the ESP32).\
 The serial interface will print information on whether the connection to a known SSID is successful.
 If the home network cannot be found, the AP will be started.

 # Web page editor